 - Lungo: also referred to as a long shot, a slightly watered down shot that is about 2 fluid ounces but uses the same amount of coffee beans as a single shot

-- Americano: double shot, 3 ounces of hot water, essentially waters the espresso down to have the texture of a normal cup of coffee
+- Americano: a double shot added to hot water; this essentially waters the espresso down to have the consistency of a normal cup of coffee

 - Cappuccino: double shot, about 4 ounces of steamed, textured milk (dry version would have half steamed milk and half foam)

-- Latte: double shot, about 10 ounces of steamed, textured milk
+- Latte: double shot, and 6-10 ounces of steamed, textured milk

-Home espresso machines vary widely, and choosing the right one largely comes down to a tradeoff between quality and convenience.
-You can get a machine that will pull a good shot at the push of a button, or get a machine that will pull a great shot with a bit more required effort and skill.For a discussion of the ins and outs of all the models we tested, check out our espresso machine review.
+Home espresso machines vary widely and choosing the right one comes down to a tradeoff between quality and convenience.
+You can get a machine that will pull a good shot at the push of a button or get a machine that will pull a great shot with a bit more required effort and skill.For the ins and outs of all the models we tested, check out our espresso machine review.
 If you want to know exactly how we determined which machines were the best, see our how we test article.